seaboyz/You-Dont-Know-JS/types & grammar/ch2.md

 typeof a === "number";	// true
 ```

-In other words: "the type of not-a-number is 'number'!"
-Hooray for confusing names and semantics.
+In other words: ***"the type of not-a-number is 'number'!***" Hooray for confusing names and semantics.

-`NaN` is a kind of "sentinel value" (an otherwise normal value that's assigned a special meaning) that represents a special kind of error condition within the `number` set.
-The error condition is, in essence: "I tried to perform a mathematic operation but failed, so here's the failed `number` result instead."
+***`NaN` is a kind of "sentinel value" (an otherwise normal value that's assigned a special meaning) that represents a special kind of error condition within the `number` set.
+The error condition is, in essence: "I tried to perform a mathematic operation but failed, so here's the failed `number` result instead.***"

 So, if you have a value in some variable and want to test to see if it's this special failed-number `NaN`, you might think you could directly compare to `NaN` itself, as you can with any other value, like `null` or `undefined`.
 Nope.